matteosilv/go-serverless-demo/README.md

 ### Review terraform plan

-Review terraform changes that will be applied on the infrastructure
+Review terraform changes that will be applied to the infrastructure

 ```shell
 make plan